 We are living in complex times; rapid urbanisation along with resource scarcity are creating a unique set of global problems.
 We use our deep expertise to solve these problems with our clients, but we can also use it to support our charity partners.

-In addition to being TREE AID’s leading corporate sponsor, RPS has been unique among its donors in also providing the charity with extensive pro bona technical expertise in disciplines such as remote sensing and GIS, biodiversity and erosion risk mapping, land surveying, hydrological modelling and with the civil engineering and construction supervision of several community built weirs.
+We are proud to have been supporting TREE AID since 2005.
+In addition to being TREE AID’s leading corporate sponsor, RPS has been unique among its donors in also providing the charity with extensive pro bona technical expertise in disciplines such as remote sensing and GIS, biodiversity and erosion risk mapping, land surveying, hydrological modelling and with the civil engineering and construction supervision of several community-built weirs.

 We chose to work with TREE AID because of their focus on solving the problems that matter and seeking to protect the planet and people.

 They have a 5-year strategy to 2022 to:

 The work they do has wide ranging impacts, these include:

 We have been involved and funded a number of projects, which you can read about here, our most recent project being the Meki river project based in Ethiopia.

 Ethiopia is one of the world’s poorest countries, with 88.2% of people living in poverty.
 We have committed to providing funding to a project here from 2017 – 2021.
 The project we are funding is in the Central Rift Valley, an area where poverty and natural resource degradation are firmly intertwined.
 Rapid deforestation is occurring, leading exposed soil being eroded, impacting the productivity of farming lands, and leading to soil running down the Meki River, causing Lake Ziway to sit up.
 This depletion of natural resources has serious consequences because almost all people in the area depend on them directly.

 The project combines income generation and land regeneration to benefit more than 12,000 people.
 By improving the land, and giving people a sustainable living, communities will reap the benefits for many generations.